+Muskie School Research Institutes

-The Muskie Institute offers master's degrees in public policy and management (with joint degrees with the Schools of Law and Nursing), and in health policy and management.
+Academic Programs The Muskie School offers master's degrees in public policy and management (with joint degrees with the School of Law), health policy and management, and community planning and development.
 These programs educate students for leadership roles in government and the private and nonprofit sectors through interdisciplinary, problem-focused education.
-A combination of classroom and applied field experiences imparts a broad understanding of the challenges of democratic governance, and develops competencies in policy planning and analysis, and organizational and management skills.

-Admission is granted to those students with a baccalaureate degree from an accredited college or university who demonstrate evidence of commitment to leadership in public service or in health policy and management, and the ability to perform graduate studies successfully.
+A combination of classroom and applied field experiences imparts a broad understanding of the challenges of democratic governance, and develops competencies in policy planning and analy- sis, and organizational and management skills.
+Admission Admission is granted to those students with a baccalaureate degree from an accredited college or university who demonstrate evidence of commitment to leadership in public service or in health policy and management, and the ability to perform graduate studies successfully.
 Ability to master a diversity of skills and subjects, to handle complex analytical tasks, and to think creatively is essential.
 Applications are submitted to the USM Office of Graduate Studies.
 Applications for admission are considered in the spring of each year for the fall semester.
 Credit toward completion of degree requirements owing to previously completed graduate study or prior learning experience may be granted in certain cases.

-Application Deadline

-The application deadline is April 1 for the fall semester (September).

-Application Material

-Applications are due by April 1 and include:

-- 1. An official USM graduate application, including a written statement of interest in a career in public service or in health policy and management. - 2.
-Official scores of the Graduate Record Examination. - 3.
-Official transcripts of all undergraduate and other graduate education. - 4.
+Application Deadline The application deadline is April 1 for the fall semester (September).
+Application Material Applications are due by April 1 and include: An official USM graduate application, including a written statement of interest in a career in public service, health policy and management, or community planning and development.
+Official scores of the Graduate Record Examination.
+Official transcripts of all undergraduate and other graduate education.
 Three letters of recommendation.

-In addition to the general policies described in the Academic Policies chapter, specific policies of these programs are as follows.
+Program Policies In addition to the general policies described in the Academic Policies chapter, specific policies of these programs are as follows.
+Time Limit All students must complete requirements for the degree within six years.

-Time Limit

-All students must complete requirements for the degree within six years.